kdesimone/popeye/README.md

 Install
 =======

+You can install popeye and its dependencies through PyPi:

+    pip install popeye

+Or you can install from the source.
 To install in your home directory, use:

     python setup.py install --user